Students Archives - Warfelcc

 Liam Dooley

-Liam (shown left) is also returning for his second summer as a Warfel intern.
+Liam is also returning for his second summer as a Warfel intern.
 He is working on the Centre Care project in State College, PA.
 Liam will be returning to Penn State University this fall to complete his BS in Civil Engineering.

 Luke Whitenight